EHRI/TeiEditions/README.md

 Documents can either be ingested one-by-one or as a zip file containing multiple files.

+The plugin counts on any changes to documents being made in the TEI files rather than directly in Omeka.
+Updated TEI files can be reingested any number of times and metadata in Omeka fields will be updated accordingly.

 ### Uploading associated files

 Once Omeka items have been created from the master TEI documents it is possible to upload any associated